Animals aboard the Titanic

-There were many animals aboard the RMS Titanic during her disastrous maiden voyage, which ended with the ship sinking on 15 April 1912 after colliding with an iceberg.
+There were many animals aboard Titanic during her disastrous maiden voyage, which ended with the ship sinking on 15 April 1912 after colliding with an iceberg.

 They included dogs, cats, chickens, other birds and an unknown number of rats.
-Three of the twelve dogs on the Titanic survived; all other animals perished.
+Three of the twelve dogs on Titanic survived.

 Inventory

-The ship had her own official cat named Jenny, who was kept aboard Titanic as a mascot and also worked to keep down the ship's population of rats and mice.
+The ship had her own official cat named Jenny, who was kept aboard Titanic as a mascot and also worked to reduce the rat and mice population.
 Transferred over from Titanic's sister ship Olympic, Jenny gave birth in the week before Titanic sailed from Southampton.
 She normally lived in the galley, where the victualling staff fed her and her kittens on scraps from the kitchens.
 Stewardess Violet Jessop wrote that the cat "laid her family near Jim, the scullion, whose approval she always sought and who always gave her warm devotion".

 A number of dogs were brought aboard by passengers as pets.
-Most were kept in kennels on the ship's F Deck, though some First Class passengers kept theirs in their cabins – probably without the knowledge of the crew or with the turning of a blind eye, as they were not supposed to do so.
+Most were kept in kennels on the ship's boat deck, though some First Class passengers kept theirs in their cabins – probably without the knowledge of the crew or with the turning of a blind eye, as they were not supposed to do so.
 The ship's carpenter, John Hutchison, was responsible for the dogs' welfare.
 The kennel dogs were exercised daily on the poop deck by a steward or one of the bellboys.
 As for the lapdogs, the American painter Francis Davis Millet wrote disapprovingly in a letter sent from Titanic's last stop, Queenstown in Ireland, "Looking over the [passenger] list I only find three or four people I know but there are ... a number of obnoxious, ostentatious American women, the scourge of any place they infest, and worse on shipboard than anywhere.
 Many of them carry tiny dogs, and lead husbands around like pet lambs".
-The dog owners had planned to hold a dog show aboard the ship on the morning of 15 April, but the Titanic would sink the preceding night.
+The dog owners had planned to hold a dog show aboard the ship on the morning of 15 April, but Titanic sank well before dawn that morning.

 The details of several of the dogs aboard Titanic were recorded and included: